JobbeDeluxe/Simple_OpenTTD_Client/README.md

 The initial harness validates that the command-line interface correctly merges configuration file values with CLI overrides and generates a coordinator registration payload that matches the documented OpenTTD 14.1 schema.
-Track progress and coverage expansion in `docs/QUALITY_ASSURANCE_PLAN.md`.
+Track progress and coverage expansion in `docs/QUALITY_ASSURANCE_PLAN.md` and consult `docs/PHASE3_NEXT_STEPS.md` for the current action checklist.

 ## Release Preparation